How do you gift?

 First, it’s efficient: you’re already browsing and will probably come across an item, service, or experience without any dedicated effort.

 Second, the holiday shopping months feature the biggest deals and discounts of the year on lots of things that are not only perfect gifts, but that we wear or use in our own lives.
 When you zoom out and get passed the idea that you're ‘supposed' to be shopping for other people, you realize it's prudent spending by nabbing a few deals for yourself along the way.

 Self-gifting should be about those functional goods and services that will make a huge improvement in your life, especially if they’re a bit of an investment because they'll be the cheapest they are all year.
-So check out five of our picks below:

 1. Upgrade Your Underwear